keenanromain/DecemberCal/README.md

 ### Overview

 The service is a single-page application that renders the December 2025 month grid, displays events, and opens modals on click.
 Each day of the month represents a unified modal for creating, editing, and deleting events.
-It depends on the `read-service` and `write-service` containers and can be reached in the browser at http://localhost:8080/.
+The frontend has working drag-and-drop capabilities.
+Any drag-drop PUT request retains all fields exactly as stored in DB.
+The frontend depends on the `read-service` and `write-service` containers and can be reached in the browser at http://localhost:8080/.

 ### Endpoints